Cambridge-Control-Lab/QuadBot-NeuroMorphic/README.md

 2. **Parallelization of Characterization Scripts:** The current characterisation scripts encounter performance bottlenecks due to the extensive simulations required to analyze the behaviors of neurons under various parameter variations.
 To enhance efficiency, I intend to parallelise these scripts, thereby significantly reducing the execution time and enabling quicker assessments.

 3. **Versatile CPG Development:** My goal is to expand the capabilities of the Central Pattern Generators (CPGs).
-Specifically, I am interested in creating a tri-center CPG as it holds the potential for generating versatile sine-like outputs.
-By leveraging the three spike trains at its output, this configuration might be able to synthesise diverse sinusoidal signals without the intricacies associated with a quad-center CPG.
-This approach may also lead to a more manageable feedback mechanism.
+Specifically, I am interested in creating a "tri-center" CPG as it holds the potential for generating versatile sine-like outputs.
+By leveraging the three spike trains at its output, this configuration might be able to synthesise diverse sinusoidal signals without the intricacies associated with a "quad-center" CPG.
+Hopefully, this approach may also lead to a more manageable feedback mechanism.

 Godspeed, and enjoy tinkering!